 When a MCVideo transmission starts, the participating MCVideo function can allocate an MBMS subchannel for this group by defining an association between this group (e.g. 'group id') and the TMGI (of the activated and announced MBMS bearer) with the parameters differentiating this MBMS subchannel in this MBMS bearer.
 The parameters of this MBMS subchannel are sent using the general purpose MBMS subchannel using the Map Group To Bearer message.
 The Map Group To Bearer message is repeated as long as the communication is ongoing for improving the reception probability and to allow MCVideo clients arriving late to listen to the MBMS subchannel.

 The Map Group To Bearer provides the multicast IP destination address and the destination ports used to deliver the transmission control messages, the audio and video media packets, the FEC repair packets.

+To enable multiplexing of the transmission control messages from multiple communications over the same MBMS subchannel for transmission control messages (i.e. same multicast IP address and port number), the participating MCVideo function allocates at the time of the Map Group To Bearer an SSRC that it will use in the RTCP header of the transmission control message it will sent over that MBMS subchannel for this communication.
+This RTCP SSRC is included in the subchannel information in the Map Group To Bearer message.